okfde/2013.archiv.codefor.de/_stories_en/Magdego.md

 Imitation.
 A similar app existed before, but the project was put to a halt.
 "We thought we can do better," says Johannes.
 Meanwhile their app is downloaded 10 to 20 times a day.

 ## What doesn't
 Talking about open data.
 "Open data is very abstract," says Johannes.
 An example like this can help illustrate the idea.
-Consider the programmers who use public transport and get an idea for a web service...
+Consider the programmers who use public transport and get an idea for a web-based service.
 "If the data is openly available, they can build the apps themselves.
 That's the advantage."